Virtual and real processes, the K\"all\'en function, and the relation to dilogarithms: Conclusions

 \section{Conclusions}

 In this brief note we have shown that the appearance of the K\"allen function is always related to the virtuality or reality of three-particle interactions.
 We have derived kinematic relations, phase space limits and the relationship to Lorentz boosts.
-Starting from the hexagon orbit for classical dilogarithms we have considered the invariance of the Bloch--Wigner dilogarithm under a similar hexagon orbit, showing similar symmetry properties and the same support for the Bloch--Wigner dilogarithm and the K\"all\'en function.
-However, we have disproved the conjecture that these two functions are related in a simple way.
+Starting from the hexagon orbit for classical dilogarithms we have considered the invariance of the Bloch--Wigner dilogarithm under a similar hexagon orbit, showing similar symmetry properties and the same support for the Bloch--Wigner dilogarithm and the imaginary part of the square root of the K\"all\'en function.
+In addition, we have found a rough approximation for the (transcendental) Bloch--Wigner dilogarithm given by

+which can be used for a first estimate of integrals including the Bloch--Wigner dilogarithm.